-Check hidden slides using GroupDocs.Metadata Java
+Check hidden slides java using GroupDocs.Metadata

 Quick Answers

-• What does “check hidden slides” mean?
-It means programmatically detecting slides that are marked as hidden in a PowerPoint file.
+- What does “check hidden slides” mean?
+It means programmatically detecting slides whose visibility flag is set to false in a PowerPoint file.

-What is “check hidden slides”?
+What is “check hidden slides java”?

 Why use GroupDocs.Metadata Java?